mikedfunk/php-design-pattern-examples/README.md

 default implementation in the service container.

 ## Observer
-`composer dump autoload` to set up the autoloader.
+`composer dump autoload` to set up the autoloader in this example.

 This uses PHP's SplObserver interface, SplSubject interface, and SplObjectStorage class. to detach by matching object.